The Swedish 2030-secretariat

 Agnes.bondelid@2030sekretariatet.se

-For questions regarding transition to sustainable fuels and vehicles, and questions regarding Sweidish and EU politics.
+For questions regarding the transition to sustainable fuels and vehicles, and Swedish and EU politics.
 Please contact:

 Mattias Goldmann